agera-edc/DataSpaceConnector/docs/integration-testing.md

 - `@AwsS3IntegrationTest`: Marks an integration test with `AwsS3IntegrationTest` Junit tag.
 This should be used when the integration test is related to `AWS S3`.
 - `@DapsTest`: Marks an integration test with `DapsIntegrationTest` Junit tag.
 This should be used when the integration test is related to `Daps IAM`.

-We encourage you to use these available annotation but if your integration test does not fit in one of these available annotations and you want to categorize them base on their technologies then feel free to create a new annotations but make sure to use composite annotations which contains `@IntegrationTest`.
-If you do not wish to categorize base on their technologies then you can use already available `@IntegrationTest` annotation.
+We encourage you to use these available annotation but if your integration test does not fit in one of these available annotations and you want to categorize them based on their technologies then feel free to create a new annotations but make sure to use composite annotations which contains `@IntegrationTest`.
+If you do not wish to categorize based on their technologies then you can use already available `@IntegrationTest` annotation.

-- By default JUnit test runner ignores all integration tests because in root `build.gradle.kts` file we have excluded all tests with `IntegrationTest` Junit tag.
+- By default JUnit test runner ignores all integration tests because in root `build.gradle.kts` file we have excluded all tests marked with `IntegrationTest` Junit tag.
+- If your integration test does not relies on an external system then you may not want to use above mentioned annotations.

 All integration tests should specify annotation to categorize them and the `"...IntegrationTest"` postfix to distinguish them clearly from unit tests.
 They should reside in the same package as unit tests because all tests should maintain package consistency to their test subject.